 Akshardham Temple

 Situated 28 kilometers from the city of Ahmedabad, Akshardham Temple is one of the magnificent temples in the city for its brilliant architecture.
 Dedicated to Lord Swaminarayan, the temple reflects the laws of Swaminarayan faith.
-The 10 storied temple building with almost 93 sculpted pillars was built using 6000 tonnes pink sandstones.
+The 10 storied temple building with almost 93 sculpted pillars was built using 6000 tones pink sandstones.
 The most amazing thing about the beautiful masterpiece is that it stands erect without a single iron rod.
 Every year, around 2 million devotees visit Akshardham Temple.
 There’s also a lake, herbal garden and a waterfall to visit near the temple.

 Entry: Free